lgbouma/gyro-interp/docs/source/examples.rst

       # The output posteriors will be cached at ~/.gyrointerp_cache/{cache_id}
       cache_id = 'my_awesome_stars'

-      # That 5500 K star with Prot = 22 days is near the Ruprecht-147 sequence.
+      # A 5500 K star with Prot = 22 d will be near the Ruprecht-147 sequence.
       # Let's extend the age_grid up to 4000 Myr (4 Gyr); the extrapolation
-      # past 2.6 Gyr is based on the M67 data.
+      # past 2.6 Gyr will be based on the M67 data.
       age_grid = np.linspace(0, 4000, 500)

       # Let's pass optional star IDs to name the posterior csv files.
       star_ids = [f"FOO{ix}" for ix in range(N_stars)]

+      # This function will compute the posteriors, and cache them to CSV files
       csvpaths = gyro_age_posterior_list(
           cache_id, Prots, Teffs, Prot_errs=Prot_errs, Teff_errs=Teff_errs,
           star_ids=star_ids, age_grid=age_grid, bounds_error="4gyrlimit",